benazirshaik11/Fair-Billing/README.md

 ## Error Handling

-- If the log file path is not provided, the program will throw an IllegalArgumentException.
+- If the log file path is not provided, the program will exit with status 1 with message "File path must be provided as an argument.".
 - If the log file is not found, a FileNotFoundException will be thrown.
 - If there are errors reading the file, an IOException will be thrown.
 - If there are errors parsing the time, a ParseException will be thrown.